codeway-0841/Bugged.dev/content/posts/Lets-build-2-hooks-to-manage-Next.js-query/Lets-build-2-hooks-to-manage-Next.js-query.md

 ## The solution 😍

-I think sometimes we can write a little bit more code that could make our life easier, that's what we're going to do.
+I think sometimes we can write a little bit more code that could make our lives easier, that's what we're going to do.
 We'll use more functions and hooks for our new hooks.
 I wanted to implement a simple pattern like **[useQuery](https://react-query.tanstack.com/docs/guides/queries)** or **useEffect**, see this:
 ```jsx
 const {